 - In cases where the tendon has completed torn, you may have heard a snapping or crunching sound at the time it ruptured.

 - You may have less control over the joints, bones or muscles the tendon is connected to if there is a complete separation; for example, you may not be able to control or move your foot normally if your achilles has ruptured completely.

 The recovery time for a tendon injury in the workplace can vary depending on how severe it is and what kind of treatment was required to repair it.
 More minor injuries that involve strains, minor tears and inflammation can usually be treated without surgery and may take weeks or months to heal.

 In more serious cases where there has been a complete rupture, a person made require surgery to repair the damage, which could affect how long it takes a person to recover.
 Soft tissue damage like a tendon injury can take time and extensive physiotherapy to recover from.
 There are also cases where a person may experience long term symptoms like pain and stiffness in the mornings or permanent scarring.

-If you’ve injured your tendon at work and would like to know more about tendon injury at work claims, don’t hesitate to get in touch with our team today.
+If you’ve injured your tendon at work and would like to know more about tendon or ligament injury at work claims, don’t hesitate to get in touch with our team today.

 Tennis elbow, or lateral epicondylitis, is a condition caused by repetitive overuse of the elbow joint.
 It can develop in people who work in a position that requires the repeated movement of the elbow, such as some stacking shelves, pulling items off a conveyor belt, etc. and can be caused if a person’s working conditions are not optimal, they haven’t been trained in appropriate health and safety methods, etc. If you develop tennis elbow due to the negligent actions of your employer, you could make a claim for compensation.
 Not sure if your tennis elbow was caused by negligent actions at work?
 Contact us today, and we can help you understand the details.